 In July of 2018 he appeared to great acclaim in Samuel Beckett's 'First Love,' in the New Theatre, Dublin.
 In June of the same year he performed in the world premiere of 'The Harvest,' by Jane McCarthy, also in the new Theatre, Dublin, in which both he and the show received rave reviews.
 Both plays will begin a national tour in 2019.

-Marcus will be performing 'First Love,' by Samuel Beckett, in a special one-off performance in Tullow Church, Foxrock, a short distance from Beckett's childhood home of Cooldrinagh, on the 24th of March, 2018.
+In March of 2018 he performed 'First Love,' in a special one-off sell-out performance in Tullow Church, Foxrock, where Samuel Beckett attended service as a boy with his mother, a short distance from Beckett's childhood home of Cooldrinagh.

-Marcus is currently filming Fair City for RTE television, in the role of Doctor James Oakley.
+Marcus appeared in Fair City for RTE television, in the role of Doctor James Oakley.

 He recently finished filming Vikings season five earlier this year, for MGM/History Channel.

 Marcus will soon be seen opposite Fiona Shaw and Alun Armstrong in 'Out of Innocence,' directed by British director Danny Hiller, which won 'Best Feature Narrative,' at the Buffalo International Film Festival.

 In 2016 Marcus embarked on an extensive 5 month tour of 'Observe the Sons of Ulster Marching Towards the Somme,' by Frank McGuinness, in a co-production between the Abbey Theatre and Headlong Theatre Company, directed by multi-award winning and Olivier award-nominated director Jeremy Herrin.
 This tour of Britain and Ireland included performances in the Somme to mark the centenary of the battle of the Somme.

 Marcus recently played Patrick Pearse in RTE's 5 part series 'Rebellion,' which can be seen on NETFLIX.